GFSI-Level Food Safety & Environmental Practices

-GLOBALG.A.P. certification opens valuable new markets to large and small producers alike, and helps satisfy advanced food safety and sustainability specifications of retailers and major buyers worldwide.
-Assure your customers that your good agricultural practices for food safety and your environmental management practices meet GLOBALG.A.P. requirements.
+GLOBALG.A.P. is the most widely accepted private sector food safety certification in the world.
+As such, this certification helps you reach new markets and grow your business globally while assuring your customers that your good agricultural practices for food safety and your environmental management practices meet industry-recognized GLOBALG.A.P. requirements.
 GLOBALG.A.P. is a Global Food Safety Initiative (GFSI) benchmarked standard.

 What is GLOBALG.A.P.?